 Faster dulling blades:

 SO MANY hated the “goo” AKA gummy moisturizing bar around the razor.
-(Which honestly doesn’t bother me, I actually really like it.
+(Which is one of the things I actually really like about it, haha!
 See above.
 But it was VERY polarizing to people!)

 Colleen said, “too goopy and slimy for me!” and Haley said, “the blades got really slimy and disgusting while traveling!!”